 As well, mother Rita's narratives serve in resolving social conflicts.
-In Happy Land, the narrative is mapped as a vital tool to put an end to social conflicts related to land.
+In Happy Land, the narrative is mapped as a vital tool able to put an end to social conflicts of land ownership.
+Happy land, even though it directly refers to a small "kingdom" erected by African Americans, is the metaphor for the United States of America that is home to Black people formerly enslaved who are also entitled to be happy living in the country they worked to build.
 Furthermore, when the Lovejoys are confronted to land issues in front of the Henderson County Courthouse, Nikki's lawyer R.J uses her own narratives as descendant of the kingdom of the Happy Land to convince the judge based on "adverse possession" to rule Lovejoy family as rightful landowner.
-This triumph in front of the court shows the importance of reclaiming narratives and use them to resolve social conflicts, align with the battle of affirmation, also to advocate for entitlement to belonging and dignity.
-Simultaneously, the resolution of social conflicts requires more knowledge and a self-understanding which restores the importance of oral narratives.
-These oral narratives, anyhow, serves as "source of information" (Tulius 2013: 187) and "the best way to learn anything" (LeClair 1981: 123).
+This triumph in front of the court shows the importance of reclaiming narratives and using them to resolve social conflicts, aligning with the battle of self-assertion.
+Oral narratives serve as "source of information" (Tulius 187) and "the best way to learn anything" (LeClair 123).